 PRTG Manual: Remote Probe Setup via Device Tools

-Directly install a remote probe by right-clicking a device in the device tree.
-This partially automatic installation mechanism is an alternative to installing a remote probe using the Remote Probe Installer.
+You can directly install a remote probe via the context menu of a device in the device tree.
+This partially automatic installation mechanism is an alternative to the Remote Probe Installer.
 For a quick installation guide, see the Paessler Website: How to install a PRTG remote probe in 4 steps.

 This is an experimental feature.
 It might not work in all situations.
 In this case, see section Debugging.

 This feature is not available in PRTG Hosted Monitor.

 You cannot install a remote probe on the local probe device or hosted probe device.
 The Remote Probe Setup via Device Tools is also not available for devices on remote probes.
 In this case, use the Remote Probe Installer.